 The configurations preceded by NoSp are not available in Spotbox and Server modes.
+The configurations preceded by 2LSM are also available in Dual LSM mode with the license code 116

-The configurations preceded by 2LSM are also available in Dual LSM mode with the license code 116.
+The configurations preceded by F&K support Fill&Key mode with the license code 97.